tomor/vagrant-lamp/README.md

 ```

 # TODOs
-- install php
 - install mysql
-- setup apache
- - allow virtualhosts in the config/apache/virtualhosts
 - test a php project
 - create tool for quick virtualhost creation
-- install adminer (create default virtualhost for it)
 - domains for the box - idea:
    - mysql.vg - access adminner(mysql)
    - project01.vg  - access some project
-   - general idea: machine is connected with 1st lvl domain (this one will be \*.vg)
 - install composer
 - install npm
 - install mail catcher - see https://box.scotch.io/